libAtoms/abcd-2016/README.md

 +---------------+-------------+-------+-------+-------+-----------+---+----------+----------+----------+----------+
   Rows: 5

-% abcd tungsten.db 'energy>-11.1' 'energy<-11.0' --write-to-file out.xyz
+% abcd tungsten.db 'energy<-11.1' 'config_type=slice_sample' --write-to-file out_%i.xyz
-  Writing 1 file(s) to ./
+  Writing 12 file(s) to ./
 ```

-ABCD works with several database backends (ase, mongodb) and can be
+ABCD works with several database backends (ase, mongodb) and can be extended
-extended to any others using a simple specification.
+to any others using a simple specification.

 To use ABCD, two main steps have to be performed: